kiwicom/flask-ninja/docs/source/router.rst

 Auth
 ````

-If you need a special authentication for all endpoints of a router, you can specify it when initializing the router:
+If the endpoints in the router need different authentication than rest of the application, you can set it up by the ``auth`` param.
+This will set up the authentication for all endpoints and routers attached to this router if they haven't already configured authentication.

 .. code-block:: python

     api = Router(auth=BearerAuth())

-This will overwrite the auth configuration of the API or routers above this router.